 Go to PyTorch site to check the software compatibilities, as orange highlights in the following chart.

-Copy the command at the bottom and run in your Anaconda prompt.
-This command installs PyTorch and other common used packages such as numPy.
+Copy the command at the bottom and run it in your Anaconda prompt.
+This command installs PyTorch and other commonly used packages such as NumPy.

 $pip3 install torch torchvision torchaudio –index-url https://download.pytorch.org/whl/cu118

-To check whether Pytorch installed correctly with GPU support, run python in Anaconda prompt.
+To check whether Pytorch is installed correctly with GPU support, run Python in the Anaconda prompt.

 $python